google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

 ## Locate a web app manifest

-You'll need a [web app
-manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) file, as the payment app will act as a [Progressive Web App](/web/progressive-web-apps/) (PWA).
+Because the payment app acts as a [Progressive Web App (PWA)](/web/progressive-web-apps/), you need a [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) file similar to this one.

 ```json
 {